Frequently Asked Questions

 How is the species tree created?

-Currently, the PLAZA species tree is manually constructed using information from the National Center for Biotechnology Information taxonomy (Federhen, 2011), with additional information from the literature (Moore et al., 2010) to resolve trifurcations.
+Currently, the PLAZA species tree is manually constructed using information from the National Center for Biotechnology Information taxonomy (Federhen, 2011), with additional information from the literature to resolve trifurcations.
+More information can be found in the supplementary data associated with the publication for each PLAZA release.

 Platform & Annotations

-Why isn't genome X included in your platform ?
+Why is genome X not included in your platform ?

 Unpublished annotation releases